zhuizhuhaomeng/zhuizhuhaomeng.github.io/_posts/2023-08-18-how-to-build-curl-with-http3.md

 tags: [curl, http3]
 ---

+I build the curl on ubuntu-20.
+You need to change the dependences if you want to build on other OS.

 # install the dependences first

 ```shell
  sudo apt-get install libsystemd-dev